fireduck64/jelectrum/README.md

 ----------

 DB:
-Install and setup mongodb.
+MongoDB: Install and setup mongodb.
 A single node instance is just fine.
 Run mongodb on SSD if possible.

+PostgreSQL: Install and setup postgresql.

 Make your SSL cert:
 ./makekey.sh